MicrosoftDocs/well-architected/well-architected/services/networking/azure-front-door/reliability.md

 **Have you configured Azure Front Door with reliability in mind?**

 > [!div class="checklist"]
 > - Use WAF policies in Front Door.
-Lock down Application Gateway to receive traffic only from Azure Front Door when using Azure Front Door and Application Gateway to protect `HTTP/S` applications.
+Lockdown Application Gateway to receive traffic only from Azure Front Door when using Azure Front Door and Application Gateway to protect `HTTP/S` applications.
 > - Use Azure Front Door Web Application Firewall (WAF) policies to provide global protection across Azure regions for inbound `HTTP/S` connections to a *Landing Zone*.
 > - Create a rule to block access to the health endpoint from the internet.
 > - Ensure that the connection to the back-end is re-encrypted.